 - (iv) PFRS 10, PFRS 12 and PAS 27 (Amendments), Consolidated Financial Statements, Disclosures of Interests in Other Entities, Separate Financial Statements - Exemption from Consolidation for Investment Entities.
 The amendments define the term "investment entity" and provide to such an investment entity an exemption from the consolidation of particular subsidiaries and instead require to measure investment in each eligible subsidiary at fair value through profit or loss in accordance with PAS 39, Financial Instruments: Recognition and Measurement, or PFRS 9, Financial Instruments, both in its consolidated or separate financial statements, as the case maybe.
-The amendments also require additional disclosures about the details of the entity's unconsolidated subsidiaries.
-This amendment had no significant impact on the Group's consolidated financial statements as the Group does not have investment entities. - (v) Philippine Interpretation IFRIC 21, Levies.
+The amendments also require additional disclosures about the details of the entity's unconsolidated subsidiaries and the nature of its relationship and certain transactions with those subsidiaries.
+This amendment had no significant impact on the Group's consolidated financial statements as the Group does not have investment entities. - (v) Philippine Interpretation IFRIC 21, Lewiss.
 This interpretation clarifies that the obligating event as one of the criteria under PAS 37, Provisions, Contingent Liabilities and Contingent Assets, for the recognition of a liability for levy imposed by a government is the activity described in the relevant legislation that triggers the payment of the levy.
 Accordingly, the liability is recognized in the consolidated financial statements progressively if the obligating event occurs over a period of time and if an obligation is triggered on reaching a minimum threshold, the liability is recognized when that minimum threshold is reached.
-This amendment had no significant impact on the Group's consolidated financial statements.

-(b) Effective Subsequent to 2014 but not Adopted Early
+This amendment had no significant impact on the Group's consolidated financial statements. - (b) Effective Subsequent to 2014 but not Adopted Early